AKapran8/certificates/README.md

-# This is repository for my certificates
+# This is repository with my certificates